 The typical residential investment property has a 3-4% gross yield.

-Property owners pay the outgoing expenses for residential investment properties.
-They are also responsible for the ongoing maintenance of the property.
-We advise that property owners to budget around 2 months’ rent per year to cover incidental and routine maintenance expenses.
+Property owners pay the outgoing expenses for residential investment properties and are also responsible for the ongoing maintenance of the property.
+Property owners should budget around 2 months of rental income per year to cover incidental and routine maintenance expenses.

 Mortgage Repayments | $7,185 |